korydraughn/irods_client_http_api/README.md

                 // The secret used when validating a JWT signed with
                 // a symmetric algorithm (e.g. HS256).
-                // Used if provided, otherwise, defaults to validating
-                // with "client_secret".
                 // If provided, it MUST be base64url encoded.
                 "access_token_secret": "xxxxxxxxxxxxxxx",